Sepulveda Pass

 Sepulveda Pass (elevation 1130 ft) is a low mountain pass through the Santa Monica Mountains in Los Angeles.
 It is named after the Sepúlveda family of California, a prominent Californio family that owned the land where the pass lies.

 It connects the Los Angeles Basin to the San Fernando Valley via the San Diego Freeway (I-405) and Sepulveda Boulevard.
 The crossing experiences heavy traffic (over 330,000 cars a day) on a regular basis, commonly experiencing major traffic slowdowns lasting hours.

-I-405 was widened by Los Angeles Metro, the county's transportation authority.
+I-405 was widened by LA Metro, the county's transportation authority.
 The project took three years to complete and concluded in December 2016.
 Additionally, funding has been secured to construct an expansion to Los Angeles's public transportation system through the Sepulveda Pass in the form of a new subway line or monorail, but the plan has not yet been finalized.